- Home

 ---|---|

-7 | Attendance at the American Academy of Periodontology Annual Meeting |
+7 | In-person attendance at the American Academy of Periodontology (AAP) Annual Meeting |

-5 | Attendance at a national or international multiple day meetings that are within the scope of periodontics |
+5 | In-person attendance at a national or international multiple day meetings that are within the scope of periodontics |

-2 (per day) | Attendance at Regional or Local Meetings either National or International devoted to topics within the scope of periodontics* |
+2 (per day) | In-person attendance at a regional or local meeting that is within the scope of periodontics |

-2 (per day) | Attendance at conferences related to topics within the scope of periodontics, sponsored by a university or the American Academy of Periodontology |
+2 (per day) | In-person attendance at a meeting or conference within the scope of periodontics sponsored by a university of the AAP |

-1 | Courses taken on-line related to topics within the scope of periodontics |
+1 | Courses taken on-line related to periodontics |

-2 | Publication, as primary author in State Dental Journals |
+3 (per publication) | Publication, as primary or corresponding author in a journal cited on PubMed |